 Everything is working wonderfully for about four weeks until all of a sudden everything is covered with a blanket of ugly brown algae.
-You run another battery of water chemistry tests, which show the same results that they always have: a slight trace of ammonia, zero nitrites, near zero nitrates, and a trace of phosphates.
-There is little food (nitrates or phosphates) for algae to feed on, so what is this ugly brown stuff, and where is it coming from?
+You run another battery of water chemistry tests, which show the same results that they always have: a slight trace of ammonia, zero nitrite, near zero nitrate, and a trace of phosphate.
+There is little food (nitrate or phosphate) for algae to feed on, so what is this ugly brown stuff, and where is it coming from?
 A better question is "how do you get rid of it?"
 No matter what you do, it just seems to keep growing and getting worse all the time.
 What you are seeing is brown diatom algae, and it is like no other algae--green, red, or brown--that you have ever dealt with before.

 Brown Diatom Algae

-Diatoms are photosynthesizing (using light to produce its own food) algae, as are many other types of algae.
+Diatoms are a unicellular algae (Class: Bacillariophyceae) that consists of many species that all have a cell wall made of silica.
+They are photosynthesizing (using light to produce its own food) algae, as are many other types of algae.
+Their yellowish-brown chloroplasts, the site of photosynthesis, are what gives them their golden brown color.
 Diatoms are found in the oceans, lakes, ponds, rivers, and even in damp soil and that mud puddle in your backyard.
 In other words, they are found anywhere there is water.
-They have a siliceous (containing abundant silica) skeleton capable of only limited movement along a surface area, which they achieve by secreting a mucilaginous (a thick, gluey substance produced by nearly all plants and some microorganisms) material along a groove or channel called a raphe (a groove, ridge, or seam in an organ or tissue).

 Brown diatoms are autotrophic (capable of synthesizing their own food from inorganic substances using light or chemical energy) and therefore are restricted to areas that contain some light in order to grow and reproduce.
-Brown diatom algae can be found in the oceans down to depths of about 600 feet, so they won't have any problems finding enough light to multiply in your brightly lit reef tank which is only 24 inches deep.
+Brown diatom algae can be found in the oceans down to depths of about 600 feet, so they won't have any problems finding enough light to multiply in your brightly lit reef tank, which may be only 24 inches deep.

-Brown diatoms are almost always seen in new tanks which have just completed their biological cycling process.
-The algae bloom may be just a skiff of brown on parts of the substrate, rocks, and aquarium walls, or it might be a complete coating.
+Brown diatoms are often seen in new aquariums that have just completed their biological cycling process.
+The algae bloom may be just a light coating of brown on parts of the substrate, rocks, and aquarium walls, or it might be a complete coating.
 Most aquarists have dealt with this problem by siphoning the diatoms off of the substrate and rocks and brushing it off of the tank walls.
 Eventually, it went away, hopefully before it did any serious damage to the corals in the tank by covering and suffocating them.

 Why Remove Brown Diatom?